Storm.jpg

 We believe the answer is yes.
 Regrettably, most family law attorneys don’t even ask this question.

 2. Divorce attorneys routinely start a fight instead of exploring an early agreement.
-The more you fight, the more you pay in fees.
+Fights take much longer and are much more expensive than an agreement.
 Make sure a fight is your best option before starting one.

 3. Your fee structure should work for you, not against you.
 Don’t pay for a fight if you are interested in an early agreement.